 One notable difference between most Thermador, Wolfe, Viking and Blue Star ranges is that there are no windows on the doors.
 I think that’s what drew me to the Lacanche – the simplicity.

 It fits seamlessly into our kitchen and feels understated, but elegant.
-To further ensure that, I had the cabinet paint color matched to the enamel sample.
+To further ensure that, I had the cabinet paint color matched to the enamel sample of this French stove – which we chose in their ivory color.

 While I found the decision-making to be a bit overwhelming and would do things a little differently if I could do it again, I love that you can configure a french stove to fit your needs.